 Edward III's friend

-Sir Thomas de Beauchamp 3rd Earl of Warwick was a knight
+Sir Thomas de Beauchamp 3rd earl of Warwick was a knight

 of the Garter, a friend to Edward III and a guardian of the boy king,

 Richard II.
-The Arms of the Earl of Warwick included an heraldic bear
+The Arms of the earl of Warwick included an heraldic bear

 which is incorporated today into the Arms of the town of Warwick.